abhijeetmanohar/FashApp/README.md

 # Fash_app

 An e-commerce app made using Flutter.
-The app is coded using Dart & Java language.
+The app is programmed using Dart & Java language.